Diverticulitis usually affects the large intestine (colon).

 The diagnosis is based on the results of a computed tomography (CT) scan, and colonoscopy is done after the episode of diverticulitis is over.

-People with mild diverticulitis symptoms are treated with rest, a liquid diet, and sometimes antibiotics given by mouth, whereas those with severe symptoms are hospitalized for treatment with antibiotics given by vein and sometimes surgery.
+People with mild diverticulitis symptoms may be treated with rest, whereas those with severe symptoms are hospitalized for treatment with antibiotics given by vein and sometimes surgery.

-Diverticula of the colon occur when a defect develops in the thick, muscular middle layer of the large intestine.
+Diverticula in the large intestine Large Intestine The large intestine consists of the Cecum and ascending (right) colon Transverse colon Descending (left) colon Sigmoid colon (which is connected to the rectum) read more occur when a defect develops in the thick, muscular middle layer of the bowel.
 The thin inner layers of the bowel bulge out through the defect and create a small sac.
 One sac is a diverticulum.

-Diverticulitis occurs in people with diverticulosis when a diverticulum develops a small (sometimes microscopic) hole that allows bacteria from the intestines to be released.
+Diverticulitis occurs in people with diverticulosis Diverticulosis of the Large Intestine Diverticulosis is the presence of one or more balloon-like sacs (diverticula), usually in the large intestine (colon).
+The cause of diverticulosis is unknown but may be related to diet, a sedentary... read more when a diverticulum develops a small (sometimes microscopic) hole that allows bacteria from the intestines to be released.
 Some doctors think that a diverticulum can become inflamed even if a hole has not developed.
 Diverticulitis most commonly affects the sigmoid colon, which is the last part of the large intestine just before the rectum.